The Creative Process

 I taught figure drawing for 35 years, and as we all know, when we're just starting, we often learn by making mistakes.

-I have fun confiding my many mistakes made learning and how I still make them ... because learning is a life-long endeavour!
+I have fun recounting the many mistakes I've made while learning and how I still make them ... because learning is a lifelong endeavour!

-I gathered so much mulch for it at the end of each teaching year as students sorted through their old newsprint pads for drawings selecting portfolio pieces ...
-I got to keep all the pages they threw out and compost them in my garden.
+I gathered so much mulch for it at the end of each teaching year as students sorted through old newsprint pads for drawings, selecting portfolio pieces ...
+They let me keep all their mistakes, the pages they threw out, so I could compost them in my garden.

 Tell me that's not a process ... and it's not creative - LOL.